 6. Amazon Basics Wet Dog Food Variety Pack

-- Affordable option
+- Affordable wet food option

-- Includes two flavors
+- Two popular flavors

 - Made in the USA

-- Easy to serve
+- Easy to store and serve

 7. Dave's Pet Food Grain Free 95% Beef & Liver